 Ever have one of those days when everything is going wrong.
-You spilled coffee on your white blouse, you missed your train, and then to top it all off you forgot your airpods in a cab.
-It’s not like any one of those events would “ruin” you day, but compile them all together and you have bad day plastered on your forehead.
+You spilled coffee on your white blouse, you missed your train, and then to top it all off you forgot your AirPods in a cab.
+It’s not like any one of those events would “ruin” you day, but compile them all together and you have a bad day plastered on your forehead.

 When we are stressed, the little things going wrong drastically increases our frustration and our patience threshold drops to basically zero.
 That’s why it is so easy to have a bad day made worse by almost any little thing.

 It’s a hard thing to break, especially when your day to day life is in flux or the world is generally in disarray.
 That’s like taking a normal bad day and heightening it by 1000x.

 So, how you do prevent bad day apocalypse from happening?